paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 Now we can see why we had to check whether the escrow state account was rent-exempt.
 If we had't and Alice were to pass in a non-rent-exempt account, the account balance might go to zero before Bob takes the trade.
 With the account gone, Alice would have no way to recover her tokens.

 Since the temp token account is owned by the token program, only the token program may decrease the balance.
-And because this action requires permission of the (user space) owner of the token account (in this case the PDA), we use `invoke_signed` again.
+And because this action requires permission of the authority of the token account (in this case the PDA), we use `invoke_signed` again.

 To conclude this function and the program, we can do the same with the escrow state account.